redefinedev/TestRepo/edge_cases/README.md

 ## Commands

 - `npm test` - run the mocha test code
-    - config file can be found
+- config file can be found in this dir as .mocharc.yaml file